petethegreat/Stats/Inference.md

 ## Analysis

 ### Supplement form
-**check this for language** - we use "statistical significance" a lot. is there a better term for $\alpha$, or something?
 In this section, the relationship between the supplement form (OJ vs VC) and tooth length will be analysed, neglecting dose.
 Histograms of these groups are plotted in the appendix.

 A two group (independent) t-test will be used, assuming unequal variance (or rather, not assuming equal variance) among groups.
 Note that the t-test assumes that the observations are normally distributed (although apparently it is 'robust' to this assumption).
 A paired t-test cannot be used, as we cannot relate observations from one group to those in another (group observations were made from unique animals).